hoast/hoast/README.md

 ### Modules
 1. `updated`, filters out files that have not been updated since the last build.
 2. `publish`, control publishing mode of using the frontmatter.
-	* Do no build articles depending on the publish mode.
-		* Future date = 001
-		* Draft = 010
-		* Private = 100
-	* If the mode is 110 then it would build those marked private and draft, but not those with a future date.
 3. `paths`, create cleaner paths for HTML files.

 ## Known issues